For Property Owners

 Broad demand can make underperformance look normal

 Bradenton homes can stay occupied and still under-earn.
-Group and family demand keeps the calendar moving long enough for owners to miss how much margin is disappearing through generic positioning, weak rate discipline, and fee drag.
+Group and family demand keeps the calendar moving long enough for owners to miss how much margin is disappearing through generic positioning, weak pricing, and high booking costs.

 Owner Economics